 Progressive's average monthly rate of $104 is significantly lower than AAA's average of $151 per month.

-If you have very poor credit, Progressive could be the way to go.
-Typically, Progressive offers better prices than AAA for drivers with credit scores of 579 or less.
-Those with outstanding credit — a score of 800 or better — should opt for Progressive, which typically beats AAA by $1,494 per year.
-View average insurance rates by credit tier for AAA and Progressive below.
+If you have extremely bad credit, Progressive is a better option than AAA.
+Typically, Progressive's policies are nearly $3,000 per year cheaper for drivers with credit scores of less than 580.
+Those with extraordinary credit — a score of 800 or better — are still likely to find cheaper rates with Progressive over AAA.
+Check out average insurance rates by credit level for AAA and Progressive below.

 |Credit level||Progressive avg. annual premium||AAA avg. annual premium|

 The auto insurance rates published in this guide are based on the results of The Zebra's State of Insurance car insurance pricing analysis.
 This analysis of more than 83 million insurance rates spans every U.S. ZIP code, using a sample user profile: a 30-year-old single male driver with a Honda Accord, good credit and full coverage at these levels:

 - $50,000 per person/$100,000 per incident for bodily injury liability

 - $50,000 per incident for property damage liability

 - $500 deductibles for collision and comprehensive coverage